Prevention and control

 Prevention by Mosquito Control

-The best way to reduce mosquitoes is to eliminate the places where the mosquito lays her eggs, like artificial containers that hold water in and around the home (see Figure 2, videos 2 and 3).
-In urban areas, Aedes mosquitos breed on water collections in artificial containers such as plastic cups, used tires, broken bottles, flower pots, etc (see also transmission of dengue).
-Periodic draining or removal of artificial containers is the most effective way of reducing the breeding
+The best way to reduce mosquitoes is to eliminate where the mosquitoes lay eggs, like artificial containers holding water in and around the home (see Figure 2, videos 2 and 3).
+In urban areas, Aedes mosquitos breed on water collections in artificial containers such as plastic cups, used tires, broken bottles, flower pots, etc (see also dengue transmission).
+Periodic draining or removal of artificial containers is the most effective way of reducing the breeding grounds for

 Scroll to Top